George Dickins: Army career

 After leaving Harrow, Dickins was commissioned into the British Army in 1842, initially as an ensign in the 98th (Prince of Wales's) Regiment of Foot.
 He transferred to the Royal Scots Fusiliers almost immediately and served until 1848 in the East Indies, being promoted to lieutenant in 1846.
 On returning to Britain in 1848 he served in Scotland, the north of England and in Ireland, transferring to the 46th Regiment of Foot as a captain.

 He resigned his commission in 1854 and the following year joined a contingent of British ex-servicemen to fight in the Crimean War with the rank of major.
 (Note: Dickins joined the unit known as the Anglo-Turkish Contingent or the British Ottoman Contingent, a force of over 20,000 mainly East India Company servicemen led by Robert Vivian.)
 He left the unit shortly before it was disbanded in 1858.

 Cricket

 Although he did not play for the school First XI, Dickins was a keen club cricketer.
 He played some of his cricket whilst serving in Scotland, the north of England and Ireland.
 He made his first-class debut for the Gentlemen of Kent during 1848 at Canterbury, shortly after returning from service in the East Indies.
 He played seven first-class matches, five for the Gentlemen of Kent and two for Kent County Cricket Club, both against Yorkshire, one in 1849 and the other in 1864.
-He played for Kelso, Northumberland and Roxburghshire regularly and for Scotland sides against touring sides of professionals.
+He played for Kelso, Northumberland and Roxburghshire regularly, and for Scottish teams.